- Apricot vine

 For Healthcare Professionals

-Passiflora incarnata is a perennial wildflower that is commonly found in the southern United States.
-Passionflower extract is used in supplemental form by patients to treat insomnia, anxiety, epilepsy, neuralgia, and withdrawal syndromes from opiates or benzodiazepines.
-It may also be found in over-the-counter preparations to reduce symptoms associated with menopause and hyperactivity.
+Passiflora incarnata is a perennial wildflower that is prevalent in the southern United States.
+Its extracts are used in supplemental forms to treat insomnia, anxiety, epilepsy, neuralgia, and withdrawal syndromes associated with opiates or benzodiazepines.
+It is also found in over-the-counter preparations to reduce symptoms associated with menopause and hyperactivity.

 Animal models suggest antidiabetic (19), antiasthmatic (20), and seizure suppression effects (21).
-In one study, passionflower reduced seizure severity and immobility periods, and retained brain levels of serotonin and noradrenaline (21).
-Another study found that P. incarnata extracts produced anxiogenic effects in mice, although two of these extracts also showed an anticonvulsant effect against seizures (6).
+Passionflower also reduced seizure severity, immobility, and retained brain levels of serotonin and noradrenaline (21).
+In another study, extracts were shown to produce anxiogenic effects in mice, although two of these extracts also showed an anticonvulsant effect against seizures (6).